devtut/generate/docs/python/descriptor.md

 ```

-The "other" value (period, in seconds) is defined in terms of the anchor.
+The &quot;other&quot; value (period, in seconds) is defined in terms of the anchor.
 We write a descriptor class that does our conversions:

 ```
 class Second(object):